mvolkmann/blog/src/smalltalk/smalltalk-syntax.md

 | reference to current object in a method           | `self`                                                     |

 The caret (^) in a return expression can be followed by a space.
-The pretty printer includes a space, but some developers prefer to omit it.
+The pretty printer includes a space, but many developers prefer to omit it.

 In static arrays the elements are separated by spaces.